-1. Takes note of the report of the Ad Hoc Committee on the Indian Ocean;3 2.
-Reiterates its conviction that the participation of all permanent members of the Security Council and the major maritime users of the Indian Ocean in the work of the Ad Hoc Committee is important and would greatly facilitate the development of a mutually beneficial dialogue to advance peace, security and stability in the Indian Ocean region; 3.
-Requests the Chair of the Ad Hoc Committee to continue his informal consultations with the members of the Committee and to report through the Committee to the General Assembly at its seventy-sixth session; 4.
-Requests the Secretary-General to continue to render, within existing resources, all necessary assistance to the Ad Hoc Committee, including the provision of summary records; 5.
-Decides to include in the provisional agenda of its seventy-sixth session the item entitled "Implementation of the Declaration of the Indian Ocean as a Zone of Peace".
-Action by the General Assembly Date: 12 December 2019 Meeting: 46th plenary meeting Vote: 134-3-45 Report: A/74/361 Sponsors Indonesia (on behalf of the States Members of the United Nations that are members of the Movement of Non-Aligned Countries) Recorded vote In favour:
+- 1. Takes note of the report of the Ad Hoc Committee on the Indian Ocean; - 2.
+Reiterates its conviction that the participation of all permanent members of the Security Council and the major maritime users of the Indian Ocean in the work of the Ad Hoc Committee is important and would greatly facilitate the development of a mutually beneficial dialogue to advance peace, security and stability in the Indian Ocean region; - 3.
+Requests the Chair of the Ad Hoc Committee to continue his informal consultations with the members of the Committee and to report through the Committee to the General Assembly at its seventy-eighth session; - 4.
+Requests the Secretary-General to continue to render, within existing resources, all necessary assistance to the Ad Hoc Committee, including the provision of summary records; - 5.
+Decides to include in the provisional agenda of its seventy-eighth session the item entitled "Implementation of the Declaration of the Indian Ocean as a Zone of Peace".

+Indonesia (on behalf of the States Members of the United Nations that are members of the Movement of Non-Aligned Countries)